adobe-target/slate/source/index.html.md

 ### Single Profile Update

+The Single Profile Update API allows sending a profile update for a single user and is generally used when an update must occur in relation to a transaction occurring in a channel that has not implemented Target.

+The Single Profile Update API is limited to performing 1 million updates in any rolling 24-hour period.
+Updates generally occur in under 1 hour, but may take as long as 24 hours to be reflected.
+If you need to send more updates, or require updates to be processed in shorter timeframes, consider sending transactional profile updates via client-side update (preferred), or via the [Server-Side Delivery API](http://developers.adobetarget.com/api/#server-side-delivery).

 Specify the profile parameters in the format profile.paramName=value.
-There is a limit of one million profile updates in a 24-hour period.

-To update the profile for a pcId, use :
+To update the profile for a pcId, use:

 `https://<your-client-code>.tt.omtrdc.net/m2/client/profile/update?mboxPC=1368007744041-575948.01_00&profile.attr=0&profile.attr2=1...`